top of page

 My journey has been far, wide, and fun.
 I've been lucky to have traveled the world playing, and coaching baseball.
 I’ve learned so much about life from so many great people, and for that I am humbly grateful.

-By embracing techniques such as positive visualization, mental discipline, perseverance, laser focus, some luck, and proper direction from an experienced personal coach, you can succeed in getting to the next level of your life.
-We all face roadblocks such as fear, and anxiety but we must overcome them to achieve the behavior changes necessary to achieve our goals.
+We all face roadblocks such as fear, and anxiety but we can overcome them using proven techniques to achieve the behavior changes necessary to achieve our goals.

-After retiring from playing I returned to the game, first as a minor league coach with the San Diego Padres, followed by becoming an MLB scout and Latin American Coordinator with the Milwaukee Brewers.
-Eventually a Special Assistant to the GM, Player Personnel, for the Baltimore Orioles.
-I was fortunate to travel everywhere, Australia, Korea, Japan, and all over Latin America, coaching, evaluating, listening, and observing different cultures.
-Since I was academically trained in cognitive behavioral psychology I began using my observational knowledge of how the mind and body work together by helping those around me.
+After my baseball playing career ended I returned to the game as a minor league hitting coach with the San Diego Padres, an MLB scout and Latin American Coordinator with the Milwaukee Brewers.
+Eventually a Special Assistant to the GM, Player Personnel for the Baltimore Orioles.
+I was fortunate to travel everywhere, Australia, Korea, Japan, and all over Latin America, coaching, evaluating, listening, and observing different cultures and techniques.
+Academically trained in behavioral psychology, I began utilizing my observational knowledge of how the mind and body work together by helping the athletes around me.
 I’ve come to realize, as Yogi Berra said,

 "Baseball is 90% mental and the other half is physical !"